sematext/docs/docs/guide/monitoring-guide.md

 Sematext APM SaaS or on-premises IT monitoring service goes beyond just collecting metrics.
 Uncover slowest DB operation types, view full SQL statements, see end-to-end HTTP transaction context, get top 10 operations by throughput, latency, or time consumed, filter DB operations by type, and more...

-[Register](https://apps.sematext.com/ui/registration) for free or [Login](https://apps.sematext.com/ui/login/) into Sematext IT systems monitoring platform to get started and create your first monitoring app.
+[Register](https://apps.sematext.com/ui/registration) for free or [Login](https://apps.sematext.com/ui/login/) into Sematext IT systems monitoring platform to get started and create your monitoring app with over 40 monitoring integrations available.

 # Monitoring Guide

 This guide will help you get started with our APM service and discover reporting, monitoring, and other application features and functionalities.
 Image below shows the default monitoring view and marked are the main application and system UI elements.

 ![](https://sematext.com/docs/images/guide/monitoring/sematext-monitoring-guide.png)

 Left sidebar can be collapsed for full reports view and is used to easily switch across monitoring, log management, transaction tracing, real user monitoring, and other user & team system features.
 All sidebar options are selectable at all times and the right aligned chevrons indicate that the top level section is collapsible and contains additional subitems.